Chart Color Schemes

 Employment

-Key employment industries include health care & social assistance, manufacturing, and public administration & safety.
-Manufacturing is particularly prominent, with an employment share 1.9 times the regional level.
-Conversely, construction has limited presence at 6.2% compared to the regional average of 10.4%.
-Many residents commute elsewhere for work based on Census data comparisons.
+According to Census data, only 7.3% of residents work from home.
+Key industries include health care & social assistance, manufacturing, and public administration & safety.
+Manufacturing is particularly prominent with an employment share 1.9 times the regional level, while construction has lower representation at 6.2%, compared to the regional average of 10.4%.
+Many Ararat residents commute elsewhere for work.

-Between June 2024 and June 2025, labour force levels decreased by 4.1%, with employment down 2.7%, resulting in a 1.3 percentage point drop in unemployment rate.
-Nationally, employment is forecast to grow by 6.6% over five years and 13.7% over ten years, though growth patterns vary significantly between sectors.
-Applying these projections to Ararat's employment mix suggests local employment should increase by 5.7% over five years and 12.9% over ten years, based on simple weighting extrapolations.
+Between September 2024 and 2025, the labour force decreased by 4.0% and employment fell by 1.1%, leading to a significant drop in unemployment rate by 2.9 percentage points.
+In contrast, Rest of Vic.'s employment contracted by 0.7%, with a marginal rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Ararat's industry mix suggests local employment should increase by 5.7% over five years and 12.9% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment